This post may contain affiliate links. Please read our disclosure policy.

 One week later I popped the frozen sticks in the oven and in 20 minutes had the same flavor, crispy texture and delicious soft and gooey center that I remembered.

-When you are looking for an appetizer for your next game day get together or simply craving some classic bar food comfort food, these easy Baked Mozzarella Sticks are a tasty choice.
+When you are looking for an appetizer for your next game day get together or simply craving some classic bar food comfort food, these easy Baked Cheese Sticks are a tasty choice.

-How Many Calories and WW Points in these Baked Mozzarella Cheese Sticks?
+How Many Calories and WW Points in Baked Mozzarella Cheese Sticks?

-According to my calculations, each of these easy baked mozzarella cheese sticks has 112 calories and:
+According to my calculations, each of these cheese sticks has about 112 calories.

 2 SmartPoints (Green plan)